Essential Year-End Estate and Inheritance Tax Planning After Losing a Spouse

 A Charitable Lead Trust (CLT) can be an effective year-end strategy.
 It provides income to a charity for a set period, after which the remaining assets pass to your beneficiaries.

 Consider the story of Eleanor, who inherited a significant portfolio from her late husband.
-By setting up a CLT before year-end, she was able to support their favorite charity, potentially reduce estate taxes, and still pass on wealth to their children.
+By setting up a CLT before year-end, she was able to support their favorite charity, potentially reduce estate taxes (for estates still subject to tax), and still pass on wealth to their children.

 For those who want to make charitable contributions but haven't decided on specific charities, a Donor-Advised Fund (DAF) can be a great year-end option.
 You can make a contribution before December 31st to secure the tax deduction, but decide later how to distribute the funds.